bloXroute-Labs/bxgateway/README.bloxroute-cli.md

 # App description

-bloxroute-gateway-cli is a utility for communicating with the [bloxroute-gateway].
+bloxroute-cli is a utility for communicating with the [bloxroute-gateway].

 # Installation